Ravenbrook/mps/plan.rst

 :Status: live
 :confidentiality: public
 :copyright: See `C. Copyright and License`_
-:readership: MPS project managers, MPS developers
+:readership: MPS users, MPS project managers, MPS developers

 1. Introduction
 ---------------

-This is the plan for development of the Memory Pool System.
+This is the version plan [RB-1999-05-20]_ for development of the Memory Pool System.

 This document will be modified as the project progresses.

-The readership of this document is anyone interested in the project.

-This document is not confidential.

 2. Future versions